-PLC and its subsidiaries (collectively referred to as "the Company") have investment portfolio consisting of investment holding, gaming business and lottery equipment leasing, distribution and others.
+PLC and its subsidiaries have investment portfolio consisting of investment holding, gaming business and lottery equipment leasing, distribution and others.

 The registered office address of the Company is 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City.